Belmont, North Carolina: Arts and culture

 The campus of Belmont Abbey College has been listed on the National Register of Historic Places as an Historic District since 1973.
 The Abbey Basilica of Mary Help of Christians is the central feature of the campus.
 Built in the German Gothic Revival architectural style, the basilica was the largest Catholic church in North Carolina at the time of its construction.
 The monks of Belmont Abbey did much of the construction work themselves.
 The original art glass windows of the Basilica were designed and executed by the Royal Bavarian Establishment of Francis Mayer and Company of Munich, Germany.
 They were painted then heat-fused, allowing for greater detail than was possible with stained glass.
 The windows were part of a display that won four gold medals at the World's Columbian Exposition of 1892.
 The Basilica held cathedral rank from 1910 to 1977.
 It was elevated to the rank of a Minor Basilica on July 27, 1998.

 The Belmont Historical Society Cultural and Heritage Learning Center is located in the former R.L.
 Stowe home at 40 Catawba Street.
 Built in 1899, it is believed to be the third oldest home in Belmont.
 The property also contains a free-standing kitchen, a mill house, and a garage.
 Displays include furnishings, artifacts, and pictures which tell the history of Belmont from the time of its Native American inhabitants through the textile age.

 The U.S. National Whitewater Center is located just across the Catawba River from Belmont in Mecklenburg County.
 Situated on the east bank of the river, the Center [sic] is a non-profit outdoor recreation facility for whitewater rafting, canoeing, and kayaking.
 It opened for public use in 2006.

+The downtown area of Belmont has grown; responding to the needs of an increasingly large and affluent population.
+A variety of boutique stores, restaurants, and bars have been added.
+Highlight include: